tenstorrent/CVM/README.md

 ## packet gen

-Unified way to issue function calls like callbacks from C++ -> SV, but for SV -> C++.
-The user defines the "packets" like in `test/packet_gen/transactions.yml`, the top level represents "ports" which is a useful concept for when there is a single yml file for multiple transaction types that needs to be shared with multiple modules. `packet_gen` itself generates boilerplate for C++ and SV code.
+Unified way to issue function calls like `callbacks` from C++ -> SV, but for SV -> C++.
+The user defines the "packets" in `test/packet_gen/transactions.yml`, the top level represents "ports" which is a useful concept for when there is a single yml file for multiple transaction types that needs to be shared with multiple modules. `packet_gen` itself generates boilerplate for C++ and SV code.
 These are accessible in SV using

 + `packet_gen_name_DOMAIN` - instantiates an SV module which issues callbacks as well as all packet `logic` signals
 + `packet_gen_name_OUTPUT_port` - macro to indicate output source of a packet (used within a module which doesn't have the `packet_gen` module instantiation itself)